vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/12_ANNEXURE_VI_Survey.md

 ## QUESTIONNAIRE

-1. Name of the pañcāṅga.
-2. The year from which it is being published.
-3. Language in which it is published.
-4. Office address.
-5. Name of the chief compiler.
-6. Sāyana or Nirayana ?
-7. Solar or luni-solar ?
-If luni-solar whether
+- 1. Name of the pañcāṅga.
+- 2. The year from which it is being published.
+- 3. Language in which it is published.
+- 4. Office address.
+- 5. Name of the chief compiler.
+- 6. Sāyana or Nirayana ?

-“Purnimanta or Amanta ?
-8. Beginning of the year.
+- 7. Solar or luni-solar ?
+If luni-solar whether “Purnimanta or Amanta ?
+- 8. Beginning of the year.

-9. Principal Era used, give the era of the current

-year with the English date of its beginning.
-Give the names of the months from the
+- 9. Principal Era used, give the era of the current year with the English date of its beginning.
+Give the names of the months from the beginning of the year.

-beginning of the year.
-11. Length of the solar year adopted.
-12. Amount of ayanāṁśa on 21st March, 1954.
-13. Annual rate of ayanāṁśa (precession) adopted, 14.
-Whether calculations are based on modern
+- 11. Length of the solar year adopted.
+- 12. Amount of ayanāṁśa on 21st March, 1954.
+- 13. Annual rate of ayanāṁśa (precession) adopted,

-method or the old Siddhāntic method ?
+- 14. Whether calculations are based on modern method or the old Siddhāntic method ?
 Give the name of the book, if any, on which the calculations are based.

-rici

-5.

-Coro

 ## REPLIES TO QUESTIONNAIRE (1)

-(2) Questionnaire

-Ques.
-No Reply

-Ques.
-No. Reply 1.
-Name of the Pañcāöga.

-1. Bisuddha Siddhānta Panjika.
+1. Biguddha Siddhanta Panjika.

-1 Kumbakonam Madathu

-Panchangam.
-The year from which it is being

-2. 1297 B. S., 1890 A, D,
+2. 1297 B, S., 1890 A, D,

-2. 1876 A.D. published.
-3. Language in which it is published.

 3. Bengali.

-3. Tamil.
-4. Office address.

-.4.
-85, Grey Street, Calcutta-5.
+4. 85, Grey Street, Calcutta-5.

-4. The Pioneer Publication, Teppa

-kulam, Trichinipoly,

-Madras State.
-5. Name of the chief compiler.

-Sasthi Charan Jyotirbhusan.
+5. Sasthi Charan Jyotirbhusan.

-P. N. Krishna Ayengar.
-Sayana or Nirayana ?

 6. Nirayana.

-6. Nirayana.
-Solar or luni-solar ?
-If luni-solar

 7. Solar.

-7. Solar. whether Purnimānta or Amānta ?
-Beginning of the year.

-Mesha Sankranti.

-Mesha Sankranti.
-Principal Era used, give the era of
+8. Mesha Sankranti.

-9. Bengali San, 1360 begins on 14th
+9. Bengali San, 1360 begins on 14th April, 1953.

-Pravabadi year, Vijayanam the current year with the English

-April, 1953.

-Samvatsaram and Kollam andu date of its beginning.

-1128 begins on 13th April, 1953.
-10. Give the names of the months from

 10. Vaisakha to Chaitra.

-10. Chitrai, Vaikasi, Ani, Adi, Avani, the beginning of the year.

-Purattasi, Arpisi, Karthigai,

-Margali, Thai, Masi, Panguni.
-11. Length of the solar year adopted.

-11. 3658.25636.
+11. 365.25636.

-11. 365d 6b gm 12.
-Amount of ayanāṁśa on 21st

-12. · 23° 12' 45"
+12. 23° 12' 45"

-12. 23° 12' 9".88 March, 1954.
-Annual rate of' ayanāṁsa (pre

 13. 50".3.

-13. 50".2677 cession) adopted.
-Whether calculations are based

 14. Modern method.

-Modern method. on modern method or the old

-Karanvallabha by Radbavallabha

-Ketaki's Grabaganitam, Siddhāntic method 2.
-Give the

-Jyotistirtha & Nautical Almanacs
+Karanvallabha by Radhavallabha Jyotistirtha & Nautical Almanacs of different countries.

-Jyotirganitam, name of the book, if any, on which

-of difforent countries.

-Grabakoghtha Ganitam, the caloulations are based.
+1 Kumbakonam Madathu Panchangam.
+2. 1876 A.D.
+3. Tamil.
+4. The Pioneer Publication, Teppakulam, Trichinipoly, Madras State.
+5. P. N. Krishna Ayengar.
+6. Nirayana.
+7. Solar.
+8. Mesha Sankranti.
+9. Pravabadi year, Vijayanam Samvatsaram and Kollam andu 1128 begins on 13th April, 1953.
+10. Chitrai, Vaikasi, Ani, Adi, Avani, Purattasi, Arpisi, Karthigai, Margali, Thai, Masi, Panguni.
+11. 365d 6h gm
+12. 23° 12' 9'.88
+13. 50".2677

-Ganita Nirnayam & Nautical Almanac.
+14. Modern method.
+Ketaki's Grahaganitam, Jyotirganitam, Grahakoghtha Ganitam, Ganita Nirnayam & Nautical Almanac.

-Ai có so

-14.

-(4)

-Questionnaire 1.
-Name of the Pañcānga.
-2. The year from which it is being

-published.
-3. Language in which it is published.
-4. Office address.

-( 3 ).
-Ques.
-No. Reply

 1. Paturi Vari Panchangam.
 2. 1946 A.D.

-Ques.
-No. Reply

-1. Chitragala Panchang.
-2. 1924-25 A. D. (śaka 1846).

-ou

 3. Telegu.

-147 Mint Street, Madras-1.
+4. 147 Mint Street, Madras-1.

-5. Name of the chief compiler.

-co to

-la

-Paturi Subbaraya Sastry & Paturi Sri Rama Murthy.
+5. Paturi Subbaraya Sastry & Paturi Sri Rama Murthy.

-Marathi.
-Chitrasala Press, 10/26 Sadasiv Peth, Poona-2.
-Dhundiraj Laxman Date of Sholapur and Gopal Balwant Joshi of Poona.
-Nirayana, Sun & Moon's entry into signs, nakshatras, yogas are also given on sayana basis.
-Luni-Solar, Amanta.

-6. Sāyana or Nirayaņa ?.

 6. Nirayana.

-co

 7. Luni-Solar.

-8.

-7. Solar or luni-solar ?
-If luni-solar

-whether Pūrnimānta or Amānta ?
-8. Beginning of the year.
-9. Principal Era used, give the era of

-the current year with the English

-date of its beginning.
-10. Give the names of the months from

-the beginning of the year.

-Chaitra Suddba Pradhama.
-9. Saliyabana śaka (elapsed) begins
+8. Chaitra Suddha Pradhama.

-on Chaitra Suddha Pradhama.
+9. Salivahana Saka (elapsed) begins on Chaitra Suddha Pradhama.
+10. Chaitra, Vaishaka, Jyestha, Asadba, Sravana, Bhadrapada, Agwayuja ,Kartika, Margasira, Pushya, Magha, Phalguna.
+11. 365d 15g 31 vg
+12. 23° 12' 4"
+13. 50".25
+14, Old Siddhantic Method.
+Gana kananda.

+1. Chitrasala Panchang.
+2. 1924-25 A. D. (Saka 1846).
+3. Marathi.
+4. Chitrasala Press, 10/26 Sadasiv Peth, Poona-2.
+5. Dhundiraj Laxman Date of Sholapur and Gopal Balwant Joshi of Poona.
+6. Nirayana, Sun & Moon's entry into signs, nakshatras, yogas are also given on sayana basis.
+7. Luni-Solar, Amanta.
+8. 1st tithi of Chaitra.
+9. Salivahana Saka 1875 begins on 16th March, 1953.
+10. Chaitra to Phalguna:
+11. 365d 6h 9m 11s (365d 15g 22p 57vd)
+12. 23° 12' 7"
+13. 50"
+14. Modern method.
+Ketkar's Jyotirganitam, Grahaganita.

+1. Gupta Press Panjika.
+2. 1277 B. S. (Sakabda 1792).
+3. Bengali.
+4. 37/7 Beniatola Lada Calcutta-9.
+5. Pt.
+Ramrup Vidyabagis.
+6. Nirayana.
+7. Solar (with all informations regarding luni-solar, both purnimanta and amanta of the year).
+8. 1st Vaisakha.
+9. Bangabda 1360 begins on 14th April, 1953.
+10. Vaisakha to Chaitra.
+11. 365d.258756481 mean solar days.
+12. 21° 49' 26."55 13.
+54" 14.
+Siddhantic method.
+(Surya Siddhanta)

+1. Gharcha Jyotishi.
+2. 1920 A.D.
+3. Marathi.
+4. 471 Somwar Peth, P. O. Karad, Bombay State.
+5. Uddhav Vishnu Ruikar.
+6. Nirayana.
+7. Luni-Solar, Amanta.
+8. Chaitra Sukla 1.
+9. Salivahana Saka, 1875 begins on 16th March, 1953.
+10. Chaitra to Phalguna.
+11. 365d 158 23v8
+12. 23° 12' 8"
+13. 50"
+14. Modern method.
+Ketaki Jyotirganita.

+1. Ruikar Varsha Bhavishya.
+2. 1933 A.D.
+3. Marathi.
+4. 471, Somwar Peth, P.O.
+Karad, Bombay State.
+5. Uddhav Vishnu Ruikar.
+6. Nirayana.
+7. Luni-Solar, Amanta.
+8. Chaitra Sukla 1.
+9. Salivahana Saka 1875 begins on 16th March, 1953.
+10. Chaitra to Phalguna.
+11. 365d 158 23v8.
+12. 23° 12' 8"
+13. 50" 14.
+Modern method.
+Ketaki Jyotirganita.

 9.